louis-agyapong/manyapp/README.md

 # Django ManyToMany Playground

-Playing with Django Many to Many Relationships
+A simple demonstration of Django Many to Many Relationships